TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

    the :attr:`~BaseException.args` attribute contains only a 2-tuple of the first two constructor arguments.

-   The constructor often actually returns a subclass of :exc:`OSError`, as described in `OS exceptions`_ below.
-The particular subclass depends on the final :attr:`.errno` value.
+   The constructor often actually returns a subkundi of :exc:`OSError`, as described in `OS exceptions`_ below.
+The particular subkundi depends on the final :attr:`.errno` value.
 This behaviour only occurs when constructing :exc:`OSError` directly or via an alias, and is not inherited when subclassing.

    .. attribute:: errno

-      A numeric error code from the C variable :c:data:`errno`.
+      A numeric error code kutoka the C variable :c:data:`errno`.

    .. attribute:: winerror